Arcadia-Liu/Arbitrary-Precision-Integers/README.md

 2. **Less Than Operator, Less Than and Equal to Operator**

-    Less than operation method implements the `<` operator for the `bigint` class, which compares whether one `bigint` is smaller than another.
-If the left hand side number is less than the right side number, then it will return `true`.
-If same or larger, then it will return `false`.
+    The less than operation method implements the `<` operator for the `bigint` class, which compares whether one `bigint` is smaller than another.
+If the left-hand side number is less than the right-side number, then it will return `true`.
+If the same or larger, then it will return `false`.

     First, we compare the `is_negative` flags of both bigint objects.
-If the signs are different, then we immediately returns whether the left hand side object is negative.
-If `*this` is negative, it is smaller than any positive number at the rigth hand side.
+If the signs are different, then we immediately returns whether the left-hand side object is negative.
+If `*this` is negative, it is smaller than any positive number at the right hand side.

     If the signs are the same, then we compares the sizes of the value vectors of these two `bigint` numbers.
 If these two numbers are positive, then the smaller vector size indicates a smaller number.
 If these two `bigint` numbers are negative, the result is reversed because a larger number with more digits is actually smaller in the negative number space.

     If both the size and signs match, then we compare the digits of both `bigint` objects starting from the higher digit to the lower.
 The digits are compared one by one, considering the sign.

-    For less than and equal to operation, we check if the left hand side bigint object satisfies the less than or equal to operation.
+    For less than and equal to operation, we check if the left-hand side bigint object satisfies the less than or equal to operation.
 If so, it returns true.
-If not satisfies, then it returns false.
+If not satisfied, then it returns false.

     ```cpp
     std::cout << std::boolalpha;